 Typically, to create a column layout, you would need to add the first or last classes to reset the margin space and clear the float.
 Today I'm going to share a very simple CSS trick to create a responsive column layout using nth-of-type pseudo class.
 I use this trick to code the WordPress themes at Themify.
 It doesn't require any first or last class and the number of columns can be adjusted base on the viewport.
 In other words, it can be toggled from 4-column to 3-column or 2-column, etc.

 I'm sure you all are using viewport meta tag for responsive design, but did you know that the viewport tag can also be very useful for non-responsive design?
 If you haven't got the time to convert your design to responsive yet, you should read this article on how to use viewport tag to improve the appearance of your design on mobile devices.

 The previous post on creative business cards was very well recieved.
 Today we going to share another 60 well designed embossed business cards that stand out of the crowd.
 Embossing your business card is a great effect to grab your audience's attention, along with printing on different mediums, sizes of card and utilising complimentary techniques such as letterpress, spot UV and die cut.
 If you are considering to make an embossed card, be sure check this post for inspiration.

 FITC is hosting SCREENS, a two day conference dedicated to development for mobile device and operating systems, this September 27-28 in Toronto.
 The conference features two full days of presentations covering a ton of topics relevant to iOS, Android, Windows Mobile and BlackBerry development including HTML5, NFC, PhoneGap, jQuery, responsive design and much more.

-Update: the contest is closed and the winners are: David, André, Andrew, Donna, and John.
+Update: The contest is closed and the winners are: Kevin Sato and Caroline McGregor.